 Unregistered vs. Street-Legal Coverage

-- Unregistered Golf Carts: Typically used in gated communities or on golf courses.
+- Unregistered Golf Carts: Typically used in gated communities, golf courses, or on designated local roads.
 While registration isn’t required, specialty insurance protects you from theft, liability, and accidents that homeowners insurance often excludes.

 What Does Your Policy Cover?